 It’s also one of those recipes that I don’t measure.
-So the amounts in this recipe certainly can be “finagled” to suit your taste.
-If you’re making more tortellini, put more vegetables in, less, put less in.
-That’s whats great about salads…you can put your favorite ingredients in, and call it your own.
-Whatever you put in, make sure you use lots of fresh herbs.
+So the amounts in this recipe certainly don’t have to be exact.
+The ingredients can be changed to suit whatever you like.
+Whatever you put in, make sure you use lots of herbs (fresh if possible, or dried).
 If using tomatoes, only use whole cherry.
 Sliced tomatoes will get mushy for any leftovers.

 With this recipe though, the results you get, depend on the method you use to make it.
-After making the tortellini, make sure to drain with a slotted spoon into a colander (save the water to blanch the broccoli), and put on a tray to completely cool and DRY OUT.
+After making the tortellini, make sure to drain into a colander, and put on a tray to completely cool and DRY OUT.
 This way the dressing and all of the great herbs in it will surely stick to the tortellini.
 I use this same method for pasta, and even potato salad.
 The dressing or mayo sticks much better to the pasta when it starts out dry.
+The key is to not leave out too long or your tortellini will be too hard.
+I would say 2 hours.

 As the tortellini is cooking and cooling, prepare the vegetables and place in the Ziploc bag.
-Add the herbs and Good Seasons, and marinate in the fridge for about an hour.
+Add the herbs and Good Seasons, and marinate in the fridge until you are ready to put the salad together.
 The dressing gives a head start to marinating the vegetables before you add them to the pasta.

 No matter which way you slice it, this salad is a sure winner for any function!

-- 2 pkgs (12 oz.) fresh three cheese tortellini (I used Buitoni)
+- 2 pkgs (12 oz.) fresh three cheese tortellini (I only use Buitoni all white or multicolored)

-- 2 or 3 small zucchini (halved, and thinly sliced
+- 2 or 3 small zucchini (halved, quartered and sliced into bite sized pieces)

 - 1 can black olives